CharaChorder/docs/docs/Device Manager.rst

 In this box, you can adjust settings relating to :doc:`CCOS'<CCOS>` :doc:`chording<Chords>` abilities as well as turn off :doc:`chording<Chords>` alltogether, should you choose to.

-.. dropdown:: Auto-delete Timeout

-	This setting will change how long CCOS counts time in order to replace characters that precede a chord.

-	CCOS devices have a running timer that starts after every single character that is entered in traditional chentry (character entry, i.e. one letter at a time).
-This timer controls whether or not the next chord that you perform deletes the preceding characters.

-	This feature allows users to misfire chords, yet be able to correct them by quickly performing the chord correctly, without having to backspace manually to erase the misfired chord.
-The result is that the timeout will automatically backspace all of the preceding characters (up to the last breaking character) and replace them with the intended chord.

 .. dropdown:: Press Tolerance

 	The press tolerance refers to a window of time in which a chord can be performed, measured in milliseconds (ms).
 This timer is initiated upon the first “press” action of the first key in a chord and ends once the last key of the chord is pressed, or until the press tolerance runs out, whichever comes first.
 Read the :ref:`GTM section<GenerativeTextMenu:Press Tolerance>` for a more in-depth explanation.